 my Sustainable Development Goal: No. 14 Life Below Water – when you consider that two thirds of this planet is covered by water, it seems obvious that looking after oceans, rivers and lochs (or lakes) should be one of our most important priorities.
 We need to eliminate water pollution, over-abstraction, unsustainable fishing, and on a wider scale – minimise the impacts of climate change on life below water (and above it!).

 email@example.com 07460 123 133

 My passion stems from the idea that sustainable cities and communities can create a better world for us all.
 I am interested in how the built environment can become more sustainable through low-carbon solutions that create lower costs for businesses.
-My bachelor’s degree in geographical information systems (GIS) and sustainability allows me to view problems through an environmental lens.
+My bachelor’s degree in sustainability and geographical information systems (GIS) allows me to view problems through an environmental lens.
 I brought this interdisciplinary thought process to my master’s degree in carbon management, which makes the connection between sustainability and the business world.